wallabyjs/public/README.md

 Wallaby.js is an intelligent **test runner for JavaScript** that continuously runs your tests.
 It reports **code coverage** and other results directly to your code editor **immediately as you change your code**.
 Wallaby.js uses various tricks to run your tests **as fast as possible**, such as dependency analysis to **only execute tests affected by your code changes** and **parallel test execution**.
-Wallaby.js is a proprietary commercial software, Atom editor package is available for free while in beta.
+Wallaby.js is a proprietary commercial software.

 ![wallaby in action](http://wallabyjs.com/assets/img/wallaby.gif)